A Comprehensive Guide to Google Analytics and Understanding Your WordPress Site Traffic

 If you’ve never created a plugin before, this is a great way to get a look at how plugin creation works while simultaneously creating something genuinely useful.
 Creating your first WordPress plugin is something of a right-of-passage, so this is a great opportunity to check the box.

 Our tutorial, How to Add Google Analytics to WordPress With a Simple Plugin, walks you through the process of creating a Google Analytics plugin from scratch and is simple enough that anyone who reads this blog regularly should be able to follow along without any trouble.

 Another option is to install WPMU DEV’s Free Beehive Google Analytics Dashboard Plugin.
 This plugin makes it as easy as possible to authenticate your website with your Google account, locate the appropriate tracking code, and add it to your site.

 In addition, this plugin provides an overview of key traffic statistics right in your Admin dashboard.

-Of course, maybe you aren’t a member yet and aren’t swayed by our offer to let you try out Beehive Pro and all the rest of our plugins, plus access blazing fast hosting included with your membership for free for thirty days.
+Of course, maybe you aren’t a member yet and aren’t swayed by our offer to let you try out Beehive Pro and all the rest of our plugins, plus access blazing fast hosting included with your membership for free for 7 days.

 - Google Analytics: This straightforward plugin does the same thing as the plugin you would build by completing our tutorial.
 It adds Analytics tracking code to your WordPress site but does not include any other features.